wcooley/docker-grouper/README.md

-Documentation for this container are located at the following URL: https://spaces.at.internet2.edu/pages/viewpage.action?pageId=163119272
+Documentation for this container is located at the following URL: https://spaces.at.internet2.edu/pages/viewpage.action?pageId=163119272